This Haley Complicated-Incised jar

 was a time of changing settlement patterns, economic changes,

-and exuberant experimentation with engraved pottery styles.
+and exuberant experimentation with engraved and utilitarian pottery styles.

 In fact, archeologists sometimes have difficulty recognizing